MicrosoftDocs/power-platform/power-platform/developer/test-engine/overview.md

 > **Note:** We are not accepting contributions for content within the [JS folder](https://github.com/microsoft/PowerApps-TestEngine/tree/main/src/Microsoft.PowerApps.TestEngine/JS).

-When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.
+When you submit a pull request, a CLA bot automatically determines whether you need to provide a CLA and decorate the PR appropriately (for example, status check, comment).
+Follow the instructions provided by the bot.
+You'll only need to do this once across all repos using our CLA.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any other questions or comments.